WHU-Fenglab/RI-based-CPSC/README.md

     pip install RI_Corecctor

 ### Tutorial
-Firstly,The data collected by the instrument must be converted into mzML format, by ProteoWizard MSConvert or other tools.
+First,The data collected by the LC-MS instrument must be converted into .mzML format, by ProteoWizard MSConvert or other tools.

-#### Import mzML format data:
+#### Import .mzML format data:

     Data_1 = MZDataProcess('.../Data_1.mzML')